-Don Nakanishi deeply influenced my work because of his earliest research that cleverly brought together political science with Ethnic Studies and the local with the global, to give us precursors to transnationalism.
+Don Nakanishi deeply influenced my work.
+For instance, his earliest research cleverly brought together political science with Ethnic Studies and the local with the global, to give us precursors to transnationalism.
 However, I would not know Don personally until I was going through a very public and grueling tenure battle.
 Introduced through one of his many mentees that teach at universities now, Don helped me immediately.
-He generously shared all he knew about the continued struggles of Asian Americans in higher education and I ultimately won tenure through appeal – a rare occurrence that I attribute to Don’s assistance.
+He generously shared all he knew about the continued struggles of Asian Americans in higher education.
+I ultimately won tenure through appeal, a rare occurrence.
+I attribute that miracle to Don’s assistance.

 After tenure was won, I wanted to offer a token of my gratitude.
 I had no idea what to give "The Don" – taking into account his possible interests without offending.
 I overthought.
 In the end I opted for a maneki-neko charm that had the Japanese script, "Happiness, come over here!," Open fate (in a good way), Invite fortune (and/or happiness)."
 When he received it he asked how I knew.
 Turned out Don had a maneki-neko collection, procured during his many trips around the world, that rivals any museum’s.
 He even mentioned that he had his son video the room there he kept this collection.
 Indeed, I found that video on the web later.
 This showed me another dimension of Don that brings a smile to my face every time I recall it.